 If you’ve been following the Konde Marie method, you know her framework for getting rid of stuff is whether or not it sparks joy.
 It may be the ADHD talking but I’m probably going to overthink that: hmmm define joy… Sheesh.

 No, I ask myself a different question: If I made myself 100% take care of this item exactly as I’m “supposed to” (for clothes think wash, dry, fold, put away…along with all the other clothes) every single day, would it be worth all the effort?
 If the answer is no, I get rid of it.

-Yes, I sometimes don’t have enough clothes…ha!
-But it means I get rid of a lot more than most people do which has significantly cut down on how bad my house gets now and improves my ability to keep it clean and organized.
-If you take nothing away from this post, the biggest things you could do is reduce the amount of stuff you have to keep clean and organized.
-Seriously…
+If you take nothing away from this post, the biggest things you could do is reduce the amount of stuff you have to keep your space clean and organized.
+It is so much easier to keep my space cleaner now that I don’t have so much stuff cluttering it.